All About Diastasis Recti Abdominus (tummy muscle separation)

 - promote correct activation of your abdominal muscles

-- to increase blood flow to the area, and
+- increase blood flow to the area, and

 Exercises that are done without a professional supervising can worsen the condition.
-Often women will do the common core exercises such as crunches and abdominal twists with poor technique, which, unfortunately, can worsen the condition.
+Often women will do core exercises such as crunches and twists with poor technique, which, unfortunately, can worsen the condition.

 Postnatal Clinical Movement Therapy at Wisdom Physiotherapy in Nedlands is a safe and targeted way to help you get on top of this condition.